skipto-landmarks-headings/page-script-5/README.md

 See the [Authors](#authors) section for more information.

 SkipTo is a replacement for your old classic "Skip To Main Content" link, (so please use it as such)!
-The SkipTo script creates a drop-down menu consisting of the links to important landmarks and headings on a given web page identified by the author.
+The SkipTo creates a drop-down menu consisting of the links to important landmarks and headings on a given web page identified by the author.
 Once installed and configured, the menu makes it easier for keyboard and screen reader users to quickly jump to the desired region of a page by simply choosing it from the list of options.

+** NOTE: ** SkipTo 5 is a total rewrite of [SkipTo 4](https://github.com/paypal/skipto) to support custom web compontents and solidify SkipTo 5 to promote the proper understanding and of headings and landmark regions for imoproving accessibility.
+The SkipTo 5 code is a new code base to support Javascript Modules for improved development and maintenance of SkipTo feartures.

 ### Benefits